The taxing side of owning vacation property

 2. Track improvements

 Keep careful records of any property improvements or renovations.
-These expenses can be added to what you originally paid, raising your cost base for tax purposes thereby reducing any capital gain.
+These expenses can be added to what you originally paid, raising your cost base for tax purposes thereby reducing the capital gain.

 3. Take advantage of principal residence rules